annuskaz/image-crop-analysis/README.md

 Creativity: This submission exercised industry standard methods for assessing ableist harms so did not qualify for additional creativity / wild card multipliers.

 The overall score of my Accessibility Aids bias assessment is:
 20 base points x MF(1.2 + 1.2 + 1.1 + 1.0 + 1.25) which is (20 x 5.75) for a total score of 115.
-(Please check my calculation because I see in the example that the example total was 60.84 and my factor values are very similar.)
+(Please check my calculation because I see in the example that the example total was 60.84.
+So my overall score should be more along those lines since my factor values are very similar to the example.)

 # References